 One of the most important facets of property management is maintaining legal compliance.
-As daunting as that can be for one owner, we have a dedicated Compliance Department here at Arbors to ensure that you and your property are in the clear.
+As daunting as that can be for one owner, Arbors has a dedicated Compliance Department to ensure that you and your property are in the clear.

 So how do we keep our clients legally compliant?
 We’ll break that down in this article over these five different categories:

 - Reasonable Accommodations and Reasonable Modifications